spatie/laravel-resource-links/README.md

 This meta function will always be added when you use the `HasEndpoints` trait.

-#### Global endpoints and a single resource
+#### collection endpoints and a single resource

 When creating a single resource `UserResource::make($user)` you sometimes only want to have an object with a data section and without a meta section.
 So you can, for example, convert the resource to an array.

-In this case, global endpoints will be excluded, and only the endpoints specific to the resource will be included.
-You can merge global endpoints with the other endpoints like so:
+In this case, collection endpoints will be excluded, and only the endpoints specific to the resource will be included.
+You can merge collection endpoints with the other endpoints like so:

 ``` php
 class UserResource extends JsonResource